cardano-scaling/hydra/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: You might have found a bug and decide to report it :clap:
+about: You might have found a bug and decide to report it
 title: ''
 labels: 'bug :bug:'
 assignees: ''